 Parainfluenza Virus Infections

-The parainfluenza viruses are paramyxoviruses types 1, 2, 3, and 4.
+The parainfluenza viruses are paramyxoviruses and classified as types 1, 2, 3, and 4.
 They share antigenic cross-reactivity but tend to cause diseases of different severity.
-Type 4 has antigenic cross-reactivity with the mumps virus and appears to be an uncommon cause of respiratory disease.
+Type 4 has antigenic cross-reactivity with the mumps virus and is an uncommon cause of respiratory disease that requires medical attention.

 Parainfluenza viruses can cause repeated infections, but reinfection generally causes milder illness.
 Thus, in immunocompetent adults, most infections are asymptomatic or mild.